Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift.md

 This resilience isn't just thick skin; it's a testament to her inner drive to succeed despite obstacles—a hallmark of the Achiever.

-## Mastering Her Narrative: The Business Savvy Behind the Music
+## Taking Control: Taylor Swift's Business Savvy and Artistic Ownership

 Who says artists can't be astute business strategists?